-On the eastern side lies Panagia (Virgin Mary) Filotissa or Filotitissa; it is known with both names of the same origin, the village’s name.
-The structure is typically whitewashed, with details in white marble such as its magnificent triple bell tower atop its roof and the clock tower next to the main church.
+On the eastern side lies Panagia (Virgin Mary) Filotissa (or Filotitissa) church.
+The structure is typically whitewashed, with details in white marble, such as its magnificent triple bell tower atop its roof and the clock tower next to the main church.
 Panagia Filotitissa is one of the most beautiful ecclesiastic structures in Naxos and the history behind it is equally fascinating.

-DISCOVER THE SIGHTSEEINGS WITH YOUR OWN CAR!
+DISCOVER THE SIGHTS WITH YOUR OWN CAR!

-Interestingly enough, the building that stands to this day is not the first one constructed in its place; the very first church recorded there was dating back to the Byzantine era, in the period between 1071 to 1204.
-That very first church of Panagia Filotitissa was unfortunately destroyed in 1544 in a pirate raid.
+Interestingly enough, the building that stands to this day is not the first one constructed in its place; the very first church recorded there dates back to the Byzantine era, between 1071 to 1204.
+Unfortunately, it was destroyed in 1544 during a pirate raid.
 The second structure was completed and officially open to the public by the 1st of August 1718.

 The story behind its reconstruction is astonishing and historical books covering it in detail have been written.